 Data Collection: After signing, most attorneys will send you hope with a series of information forms to fill out which cover information needed to prepare the bankruptcy petition.
 Forms range from seven or eight pages up to thirty or more.
 Typically more skilled attorneys will have larger forms.
 However, these forms don’t actually take that long to fill out.
 Many of the questions rarely apply to most clients.
 In addition, the forms should ask you to collect your last six months of pay stubs, most recent bank statements, last two years of tax returns, and the latest copies of all bills or debts you have.

 Credit Counseling Class: Your next step in the process is to take a credit counseling course.
 Credit counseling courses are required under the bankruptcy code and are required to be taken before filing.
-In some jurisdictions, this rule is true in theory but isn’t enforced with extreme regularity.
-However, its good practice to get this done before .
-Credit counseling classes can be taken online, over the phone, or in person.
+There are exceptions which can allow for the class to be taken after filing or waived entirely.
+However, its good practice to get this done before Credit counseling classes can be taken online, over the phone, or in person.
 Providers can usually be obtained through your attorney who may know who the cheapest providers are.
 The class takes between one and two hours, and costs between $10 and $70 depending on who you select.
 If you cannot afford the class, providers are supposed to provide this service free of charge.

 Petition Preparation: Once all your documents are in, along with whatever payment you have negotiated, your attorney should begin preparing your bankruptcy petition, and if he has not done so already, will typically download your credit report into filing software during this stage.
 After doing the initial preparation based on the information provided, the attorney may email the client to clarify certain information or to obtain clarification on information that is incomplete, doesn’t seem to make sense, or requires specific information.
 If you are doing a Chapter 13, the attorney will show you the anticipated payment amount based on the income and cost statements you provided.